ZEKe125/eyebook-react/README.md

 In the project directory, you can run:
 ## Available Scripts
-some users have had trouble with npm if you experience this try the "yarn" equivalent yarn install.
+some users have had trouble with npm if you experience this try the "yarn" equivalent `yarn install`.

 ### `npm install`
 ### `npm start`